Udhays07/My-100-days-C-coding-Challenge/README.md

 53. Write a program to print Floyd’s triangle, [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day53.c)
 54. Write a program to print Pascal triangle. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day54.c)
 55. Write a C program to check Least Significant Bit (LSB) of a number is set or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day55.c)
+56. Write a Program to copy a string.
+57. Write a Program to reverse a string.
+58. Write a Program to concatenate a string.
+59. Write a Program to compare two strings.
+60. Write a Program to print Length of the string without using strlen() function
+61. Write a Program to Toggle each character in a string
+62. Write a Program to Remove vowels from a string
+63. Write a Program to check if String is a palindrome or not
+64. Write a Program to Sort a string in alphabetical order
+65. Write a Program to Remove brackets from an algebraic expression
+66. Write a Program to Remove characters in a string except alphabets
+67. Write a Program to Remove spaces from a string
+68. Write a Program to Count the sum of numbers in a string
+69. Write a Program to Capitalize the first and last letter of each word of a string
+70. Write a Program to calculate the Frequency of characters in a string
+71. Write a Program to print non-repeating characters in a string
+72. Write a Program to check if two strings are Anagram or not
+73. Write a Program to Replace substring in a string
+74. Write a Program to Count common subsequence in two strings
+75. Check if two strings match where one string contains wildcard characters
+76. Write Program to check if two arrays are the same or not
+77. Write Program to find the array type
+78. Write Program to find missing elements of a range
+79. Write Program to find Triplets with a given sum
+80. Write Program to find number of even and odd elements in an array
+81. Write Program to find Frequency of each element of an array
+82. Write Program for basic array operations (Insert, delete and search an element)
+83. Write Program to find smallest and largest element in an array
+84. Write Program to find sum of elements in an array
+85. Write Program to find longest palindrome in an array
+86. Write Program to remove duplicate elements in an array
+87. Write Program to find minimum scalar product of two vectors
+88. Write Program to find sum of positive square elements in an array
+89. Write Program to find second smallest element in an array
+90. Write Program to for sorting the elements of an array
+91. Write Program for Reversing an array
+92. Write Program to find maximum product subarray in a given array
+93. Write Program to find whether Arrays are disjoint or not
+94. Write Program to find whether an array is a subset of another array or not.
+95. Write Program to find maximum scalar product of two vectors
+96. Write Program to find whether the numbers of an array be made equal?
+97. Write Program to find symmetric pairs in an array
+98. Write Program to count distinct elements of an array
+99. Write Program to find non-repeating elements of an array
+100. Write Program to find repeating elements in an array